DeloitteDigitalUK/TIL/meteor/react-components.md

 # React components in Meteor #

-With `react-meteor` package Meteor's templating can be extended by React components.
+With [`react-meteor`](https://github.com/reactjs/react-meteor) package Meteor's templating can be extended with React components.

 ### Install react-meteor ###
 In you app root directory: